fact-sealevel/totaling/README.md

 # facts-totaling

 This is a very minimal prototype of a totaling module for summing sealevel rise projections generated from different sources and modules.
-Probably want to change much of how this is set up but this works for now for checking things.

-- only global implemented so far
-- user needs to pass a list of the full file paths for the desired files to `WorkflowTotaler`
-- attr parsing only in place for bamber and deconto so far (want to handle this differently anyway)

 ## Example running cli
-Using output from a 'experiment' run using docker compose that included a bamber and a deconto module.
+Using output from an 'experiment' run using docker compose that multiple modules.
 Can specify any number of `--item` inputs, include a path to a module-level output for each.

 Clone repo (`initial_mvp` branch):
 ```shell